korvahannu/arch-nvidia-drivers-installation-guide/README.md

 ## Default Prerequisites

-This is a quick tutorial on how you can install proprietary nvidia drivers for Arch Linux.
+This is a quick tutorial on how you can install proprietary NVIDIA drivers for Arch Linux.
 Please note if you are using anything other than the regular linux kernel, such as linux-lts, you need to make changes accordingly.
 All the commands marked with `like this` are meant to be run on the terminal. **Do not reboot before you have finished all the steps below!**

 ## Step 1: Installing required packages and enable multilib